CMSgov/bluebutton-site-static/_pages/developers.md

 ## Production API access

-In order to gain production access, an organization should start by reviewing the [Terms of Service](/terms/), [production access user guide](/guide/), and [checklist](/checklist/).
+In order to gain production access, an organization should start by reviewing the [Terms of Service](/terms/) and [production access user guide](/guide/).
 Once an organization believes it is fulfilling all the requirements detailed in the checklist and is adherent to the terms of service, they should email [BlueButtonAPI@cms.hhs.gov](mailto:BlueButtonAPI@cms.hhs.gov) to set up a production access demonstration meeting with the CMS team.

 ---